-- 1 (a) Individual firefighters whose departments are not members of the North Carolina 2 State Firemen's Association shall be covered under the line of duty coverage offered by the 3 Association.
-4 (b) Benefits under this section shall be paid from the funds that are forfeited from local - (b) Benefits under this section shall be paid from the funds that are forfeited from local departments to the statewide Firefighters' Relief Fund.
+- (a) Individual firefighters whose departments are not members of the North Carolina State Firemen's Association shall be covered under the line of duty coverage offered by the Association. - (b) Benefits under this section shall be paid from the funds that are forfeited from local departments to the Statewide Firefighters' Relief Fund.